 You can also reach out to the municipal courts to see if there is an option to search Lake County judicial records in person.
 Below is the contact information for the municipal courts in Lake County:

-How To See Who or if Someone Has a Warrant Out for Their Arrest
+How To Determine if You or Someone Else Has a Warrant Out for Arrest in Lake County OH

-A person can search for Lake County warrants using the Clerk of Courts eServices Tool.
+A person can look up Lake County warrants using the Clerk of Courts eServices Tool.
 Your first step is to perform a criminal record search on the person you want to gather warrant information about.

 From there, you can navigate to the “Event” section.
 This section will detail every event that occurred in a particular criminal case.
 If a person has a warrant for their arrest (or had one in the past), it should be listed in this section along with the judge who issued the warrant.